 Montenegro Country Report

 Corruption and nepotism constitute a major problem for businesses operating in Montenegro.
 Other impediments to business include an inefficient bureaucracy and labour shortages in various sectors.
 Industrial action is relatively infrequent in occurrence, but plans to privatise a number of state-owned enterprises are likely to trigger labour strikes and deterioration of relations between labour, business, and the government.
 The quality of the general infrastructure is adequate, but extensive upgrades are needed for Montenegro to compete with more developed European countries.
-Flooding and earthquakes can occasionally occur, causing some material damage or affecting infrastructure.
+Flooding and earthquakes occasionally occur, causing some material damage or affecting infrastructure.

 A small Salafist minority is present in Montenegro, with a number of them having travelled to Syria and Iraq to fight for various Islamist military groups.
 However, these individuals have not indicated intent to carry out terrorist attacks in Montenegro.
 An alleged coup attempt that was foiled by Montenegrin authorities in October 2016 highlights the growing risk posed by far-right terrorist groups sponsored by foreign intelligence services.

 Montenegro's NATO membership and aspiration to join the EU, as well as improved bilateral relations and security co-operation with neighbouring countries, have significantly lowered the risk of interstate war.
-Although there is a level of discontent and sense of exclusion from power by ethnic minorities, this is unlikely to escalate into military violence and civil war.
+Although there is a level of discontent and sense of exclusion from power by ethnic minorities, this is unlikely to escalate into military violence or civil war.

 Vaccinations required to enter the country